how to sleep for neck pain

 No matter in what position you sleep at night, your spine should stay in a straight line.
 Use a pillow that supports your neck while keeping your spine straight.
 Too high or too low doesn’t serve the purpose and can cause neck and back pain.
 Many people who sleep on their side, find a body pillow very useful as it keeps the spine in a straight line.

 When you are traveling in a car, train, or plane, or reclining to watch movies, using a horseshoe-shaped pillow will save you from horrible neck pain.
-This pillow supports the neck and helps prevent the head from falling off to one side.
+The neck pillow supports the neck and helps prevent the head from falling off to one side.
 However, if the pillow is very large, it will force the head to bend forward, which may not be very comfortable.

 Create a Comfortable Sleeping Environment